-- 1. In idle mode, enter the phone number using the keypad or select a contact in the phonebook.
+- 1. In idle mode, enter the phone number using the keypad or select a contact in the phonebook. - Press or □ Options then select Call handsfree or press .

-If you are already on the phone, long press to switch to handsfree mode and back.
+If you are already on the phone, long press by to switch to handsfree mode and back.